prashanthwagle/XMLParser/README.md

 # How to run the server

 Make sure you have python3 installed
-Run `python3 app.py` on UNIX-based systems
+Run `python3 app.py` on UNIX-based systems OR
 Run `python app.py` on Windows

 # Error Logging